 A final ten per cent speak like ex-prime minister Malcolm Fraser with what is known as a cultivated accent.
 The accent sounds like someone educated at Oxford University in England.
 Although it is not very popular today, in past eras, the cultivated accent had the kind of cultural credibility that the broad accent has today.
 For example, newsreaders on the government funded ABC had to speak with the cultivated accent.
 Since there was a shortage of Australian men able to speak in the accent, male newsreaders were imported from England.
-It is usually spoken by women or men who don't like Australia.

 A second cultural peculiarity of Australia is that there is a significant difference between how men speak and how women speak.
 It is quite rare to find a woman speaking with a broad Australian accent, and quite rare to find a man speaking with the cultivated accent.
 A woman speaking with a broad accent would be like a woman wearing a blue bonds singlet and talking about pig shooting.
 Likewise, a man with a cultivated accent would be like a man wearing a skirt and talking about make-up.
 No other English speaking country has the same gender difference in pronunciation.

 A third peculiarity is that there is no regional variance in the accent.
 Despite the vast distances between Australian cities, and the very different migrant histories in the cities, all Australians speak with one of the three accents, with roughly the same proportion of speakers in each region.
 (The myth of regional variance is never anything more than a couple of words such as 'castle.')
 The lack of regional variance suggests that regional identities have not as strong in Australia as they have been in different parts of Britain and America.
 Instead, most of the Australian identities have related revolved around a pro-Australia anti-Australia social dynamic that has existed Australia wide.
 Alternatively, Australians may have had different conceptions about gender identities.
 Men have been expected to be more of the roguish side while women more on the refined side.
-If compared to New Zealanders, Australian men are definitely more masculine while Australian women are more feminine.

 As well as being distinguished in pronunciation, the Australian version of English is also differentiated in regards to function and usage.
 One difference is in regards to informality.
 In America and England, the use of informal English is often interpreted as a sign of rudeness.
 Consequently, titles and family names are used to maintain a degree of social distance between people.
 In Australia; however, formality is more typically used by professional that don't like each other.
 The difference is most clearly seen in greetings used in business letters.
 Whereas Americans usually greet with Dear Ms/Mrs/Mr (family name), Australians are more like Dear (first name.)
 Likewise, boss and workers get on first name basis far more quickly than they do in other English speaking countries.